luanvictorms/Dr.-Agenda/README.md

 - Patient
 - Appointments

 User can have many clinics and one clinic can have many users.
-(Many to many/M2M) Clinic have many doctors and doctors have one clinic.
-(One to many/O2M) Doctor have one clinic (O2O)
+(M2M/M2M) Clinic have many doctors and doctors have one clinic.
+(O2M/O2M) Doctor have one clinic (O2O)
 One Clinic can have many Patients (O2M)
 One Doctors can have many appointments (O2M)